 Then, select Network and Sharing Center and choose Internet Options.

-Finally, click Clear SSL state in the Content tab and press OK button.
+Finally, click Clear SSL state in the Content tab and press the OK button.

 5] Change Your Internet Security And Privacy Level